projectsbyif/data-permissions-catalogue/contribute.md

 [GitHub](https://github.com/projectsbyif/data-permissions-catalogue)

-Contributions are really valued.
-It's not always possible to add each contribution to the catalogue.
+Contributions are really valued, but unfortunately it’s not always possible to add every contribution to the catalogue.

 Every contribution is reviewed by [IF](https://projectsbyif.com/).
 They are reviewed intermittently throughout the year.